 Aside from the selection of the appropriate pathway, the role of city- and place-making infrastructure in fully realising the benefits of this significant investment was recognised.
-The GSC has delivered a draft Strategic Infrastructure and Services Assessment (SISA) together with the Masterplan.
-The SISA fosters transparency about the range of infrastructure and services needed, the costs to deliver this and who should fund it.
-It will be delivered in conjunction with over 15 project partners.
+The GCC has delivered a Strategic Infrastructure and Services Assessment (SISA) together with the Master Plan.
+The SISA fosters transparency about the range of infrastructure and services needed, the costs to deliver this and who could fund it.
+It was delivered in conjunction with over 12 project partners.

-The Masterplan will establish the framework to guide future development and infrastructure investment decisions in Macquarie Park over the next 20 years.
+The Master Plan will establish the framework to guide future development and infrastructure investment decisions in Macquarie Park over the next 20 years.